jamesplease/router-comparison/README.md

 ##### Thoughts

 Very useful for routers that are part of a framework.
 Because StateRouter is just a router, it doesn't make sense to bundle up a history implementation for it.
-I'll make a few recommendations, though!
+A Backbone-specific version will be subsequently released that ties in nicely with Backbone's history.
+Otherwise, you'll need to wire up your own history, which won't be too hard.

 ### Cancel navigation